-&lt;sup>7 Mr Gang Ru was appointed as a director effective 31 May 2023.
+7 Mr Gang Ru was appointed as a director effective 31 May 2023.
 He was appointed as a member of the Audit and Risk Management Committee effective 31 May 2023.
-He was appointed as a member of the Nomination and Remuneration Committee and as the Chairman of the Strategy and Development Committee effective 27 September 2023. a Mr Ning Yue was appointed as a director of the Company and as a member of the Health, Safety, Environment and Community Committee which became effective during the Company's Board meeting on 27 September 2023.
+He was appointed as a member of the Nomination and Remuneration Committee and as the Chairman of the Strategy and Development Committee effective 27 September 2023.

+8 Mr Ning Yue was appointed as a director of the Company and as a member of the Health, Safety, Environment and Community Committee which became effective during the Company's Board meeting on 27 September 2023.

-&lt;sup>9 Yaomeng Xiao appointed Xiaolong Huang as an alternate director to act on his behalf, solely for the board meeting of the Company on 27 September 2023.
+9 Yaomeng Xiao appointed Xiaolong Huang as an alternate director to act on his behalf, solely for the board meeting of the Company on 27 September 2023

 Yaomeng Xiao appointed Xiaolong Huang as an alternate director to act on his behalf, solely for the Nomination and Remuneration Committee meeting of the Company on 24 February 2023.

-&lt;sup>1 Mr Xiaolong Huang was appointed as a director effective 31 May 2023.
+10 Mr Xiaolong Huang was appointed as a director effective 31 May 2023.
 He was appointed as a member of the Health, Safety, Environment and Community Committee and as a member of the Strategy and Development Committee effective 31 May 2023.
+11 Mr Changyi Zhang was appointed as a director and as a member of the Strategy and Development Committee with effect from the commencement of the Board meeting on 20 April

-&lt;sup>11 Mr Changyi Zhang was appointed as a director and as a member of the Strategy and Development Committee with effect from the commencement of the Board meeting on 20 April 2023.
-Mr Baocai Zhang resigned as a director effective 15 September 2023.
+In Changyi Zhang was appointed as a director and as a member of the Strategy and Development Committee with effect from the commencement of the Board meeting on 20 Apri 2023.
+If Wr Baocai Zhang resigned as a director effective 15 September 2023.
 He resigned as the Chairman of the Strategy and Development Committee and as a member of the